kasper-piskorski/docs/pages/documentation/7-examples/projects.md

 ### Graph Database Pros and Cons
 Write a review of Graph Database technologies with pros and cons and example apps.

+### JavaScript Driver for MindmapsDB
+Create a prototype to interface with the MindmapsDB REST API in a simple manner.

+### Create a Graph Representation of a Website
+Write a simple tool that follows links in a website and constructs a graph representation of it in Mindmaps.
+This could simply be pages and links, but could even pull out structural information such as containers and side panes inside pages.
+Follow on projects could be:
+ - mapping click stream data onto the graph - and analysing
+ - analysing clusters and shortest paths through the website.

+### Graph a Subject's (e.g. Computer Science) Publications
+Build a graph of academic publications on a particular subject for analysis.

+### Sports Results
+For example, a knowledge graph of the Rio Olympics stats dataset, Premier League results etc.

+### Recommendation Engine
+Shows how to leverage connections in your data to gather insights and start recommending currently unrelated but relevant facts.

 ## Medium

 The following would particularly suit an undergraduate project.